AJenbo/DiabloGrooboAnalysis/readme.md

 Gameplay is entirely missing at other points in the run.
 This issue becomes evident during interactions with vendors, where simply reentering the shop inventory would not trigger item rerolls.
 This indicates that the required gameplay to generate a new shop seed was omitted as described in [[#Inconsistent Shop Inventory Rerolling|Inconsistent Shop Inventory Rerolling]].

 These various portions of missing video indicate video splices were used which removed portions of gameplay instead of just removing portions of loading screens.
-The removed gameplay shortened the calculated run length using the timing method described in [[#Runtime Discrepancies|Runtime Discrepancies]] and served to further misrepresent the length of the run.
+The removed gameplay shortened the calculated run length using the SDA timing method and served to further misrepresent the length of the run.

 ## Inconsistent Item Drop